 Milonga 8: La Glorieta de Belgrano

 La Glorieta de Belgrano is another of the most famous milongas in the world.
 We visited last time, but there were only a handful of people there in the afternoon.
-This time Tina and I went at around 9pm, while Steph caught up on sleep.
+This time Tina and I went at around 9pm.

 It’s a very beautiful place to dance.
 A reminder that the videos are just short unedited clips, so expect them to end abruptly!

 We found a mix of locals, tourist dancers and spectators.
 The standard of dance was very mixed, but you’re really dancing here for the experience of the location!

 Our evening there was uneventful, but a friend had a much more entertaining experience when he was there a week or two earlier.

 At about 10pm, suddenly mid-way through a Canaro tanda, Pugliese came blasting out of some nearby speakers.
 Apparently there was some rivalry between two DJs who are claiming the same territory.
 The police were called, and there was no more dancing that evening.

 I later discovered that one DJ has been hosting milongas there for many years (decades?), but stopped when it became illegal during lockdown — but during that time another DJ came along and set-up shop!
 Then once lockdown was over, they both regularly fight over that turf.